HGKczky/CatClone/README.md

 # CatClone
-A made a Cat clone in C
+Implements the basic functionality of Cat in C